-- cell phones should not be on, seen, heard, or used during the regular school day and - Apple Watches: this technology is allowed, but must not have cellular service (or cellular service turned off).
+- Cell phones should not be on, seen, heard, or used during the regular school day and - Smart watches: this technology is allowed, but must not have cellular service (or cellular service turned off).
 If the student has a cell phone, it must be turned off and given to the classroom teacher, to be retrieved by the student at the end of the school day.
-If the student abuses this privilege of having an Apple Watch, the Principal has the power to remove the privilege of having an Apple Watch at school.
+If the student abuses this privilege of having a smart watch, an administrator has the power to remove the privilege of having a smart watch at school.